 The watersheds using the most water to hydraulically fracture wells on average overlapped with a number of shale formations, including Eagle Ford, Haynesville-Bossier, Barnett, Fayetteville, Woodford, Tuscaloosa, Marcellus and Utica.
 Shale reservoirs are commonly fractured with slick water — a type of fluid necessitating a great deal of water.
 Conversely, tight oil formations commonly use gel-based hydraulic fracturing treatment fluids that usually contain much less water.

 Need high-quality environmental testing equipment?

 Eco-Rental Solutions is committed to providing the best level of customer service at the most competitive rate.
-Visit one of our six locations in New York, Missouri, and California today!
+Browse our high-quality environmental testing equipment today!